Why do you offer flat fees?

 In general, lawyers tend to be risk-averse.
 With flat fees, there is some inherent risk that any case could exceed the level of effort expected.
 For lawyers that have always billed hourly, they see this as "working for free" because they are essentially doing work that they could have billed to the client under an hourly fee arrangement.
 Offering flat fees requires a completely different mentality.
 We expect that every case will be different, but there is a consistent level of effort for most divorces.
 Some may take a little more effort and some may take a little less effort, and some may even take a whole lot more effort.
 It happens, but, on average, it works itself out.
 To offer flat fees, the attorney has to be OK with assuming that risk and not worry about the time spent on any individual case.

-Below are links to some attorneys that are opposed to flat fees and explain why they think flat fees are bad for clients.
+Below are links to some attorneys who are opposed to flat fees and explain why they think flat fees are bad for clients.
 Just to be clear, we don't think people that are opposed to flat fees are bad or are doing anything wrong.
 We certainly disagree, but we respect their opinions and we understand where they are coming from.
-We think it is important to understand both fee structures and understand what fits best for you and your particular situation.
+We think it is important to understand both fee structures and what fits best for you and your particular situation.

 Stern Perkoski Mendez (Chicago, IL)